 Golf Alltrack S DSG | Rad City ebike | Kona Rove allroad bike | Kona Manomano MTB

-Outdoors stuff: biking, skiing, climbing, anything snow, geology
+Outdoors stuff: biking (all kinds), skiing, climbing, hiking, geology

 Aerospace stuff: High power rockets, RC planes

 Can't let the trucks be the only ones to have the fun here